Västra Götaland County South

 Västra Götaland County South (Västra Götalands Läns Södra) is one of the 29 multi-member constituencies of the Riksdag, the national legislature of Sweden.
-The constituency was established as Älvsborg County South in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
+The constituency was established as Älvsborg County South (Älvsborgs Läns Södra) in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
 It was renamed Västra Götaland County South in 1998 when the counties of Älvsborg, Gothenburg and Bohus and Skaraborg were merged to create Västra Götaland.
 The constituency consists of the municipalities of Bollebygd, Borås, Herrljunga, Mark, Svenljunga, Tranemo, Ulricehamn and Vårgårda.
 The constituency currently elects seven of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 At the 2022 general election it had 170,107 registered electors.